AChillFeeder/Phone-motion-game-controller/README.md

 # Features to add
 - [ ] Start / Pause program with the phone: walking up to the field of view of the camera triggers motions and inputs, the player isn't ready yet.
 We should let the player choose when to start / stop.
-- [ ] Waking / Running: lift knee up to hip level
 - [ ] Direction control: 4 buttons on the phone - forwards, backwards, left, right

+- [x] Waking / Running: lift knee up to hip level
-- [ ] Dash forward motion:
+- [x] Dash forward motion:
 ![dashing motion](image.png)

 # Bugs
+- [x] Jumping doesn't work
+- [x] Crouching is inconsistent